aditya-dhadphale6/project1/README.md

 # Understanding Git & Github
-This is my first Git Resository
+This is my first Git Resositoryg.